70 countries urge North Korea to scrap nuclear, ballistic weapons

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-UNITED NATIONS: Seventy countries urged North Korea on Friday to scrap its nuclear weapons, ballistic missiles and related programs, decrying the "undiminished threat" posed to world peace.
+UNITED NATIONS, UNITED STATES: Seventy countries urged North Korea on Friday to scrap its nuclear weapons, ballistic missiles and related programs, decrying the “undiminished threat” posed to world peace.

 According to a diplomatic source, about 15 countries asked to sign on to the request for North Korean disarmament after the new missile firings.